award

 1. Seat-belt webbing for stretch, cuts, or melted fibers.

-Keep every receipt, estimate, and medical bill in one folder; the paper trail proves your out-of-pocket costs.
+Keep all receipts, estimates, and medical bills in one folder; the paper trail proves your out-of-pocket costs.

 Possible damages